moblau/Butterfly/README.md

 # Butterfly
- An FM synth with a sequencer, formant filter, and overdrive
+ An FM synth with a voice intermodulation matrix, sequencer, vocal filter and moog filter.